Nursery Stock Inspection Requirements

 General Inspection Requirements

 All nursery stock produced in Michigan must be certified by MDARD prior to its sale or movement.
 A certificate of inspection will be issued for nursery stock that meets inspection requirements, including freedom from insect pests, plant diseases, and regulated weeds.
 The timing of inspections will be based on the species of nursery stock grown and the life cycle of pests that are known to attack the plants.
-Growers must arrange for an inspection of their nursery stock, including herbaceous perennials, by contacting MDARD’s Acting Nursery Specialist, Andria McCubbin-Green, at 517-599-5748 or at McCubbinGreenA@michigan.gov.
+Growers must arrange for an inspection of their nursery stock, including herbaceous perennials, by contacting MDARD's Nursery and Seed Program Specialist, Andria McCubbin-Green, at 517-599-5748 or at McCubbinGreenA@Michigan.gov.

 Special Inspection Requirements